Building

 this drop list, select the Seismic Zone Code that is specified by the regional

-building code – primarily International and Legacy Codes require this input.
-This option is
+building code – primarily International and Legacy Codes require this

-enabled when it is required by the building code.
+required by the building code.

 Seismic Zone Descriptions: